paragredij/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This repository is for Coursera datas cience course
+This repository is for Coursera datascience course